Retiring NYC Schools Chief Reflects On His Tenure

 MELISSA BLOCK, Host:

 Joel Klein joins us from the New York City Department of Education.
 Welcome to the program.

-Mr. JOEL KLEIN (Chancellor, New York City Department of Education): Great to be with you, Melissa.
+JOEL KLEIN: Great to be with you, Melissa.

 BLOCK: And Chancellor Klein, you have made performance assessment and ranking of teachers one of the hallmarks of your time as chancellor.
 I want you to give us your own self-assessment or report card.
 What grade would you give yourself in your time as chancellor?